 Frequently Asked Questions

-There are currently seven participating universities, namely the Hong Kong University of Science and Technology, the University of Hong Kong, the Chinese University of Hong Kong, the Hong Kong Polytechnic University, City University of Hong Kong, Hong Kong Baptist University and the Education University of Hong Kong.
+There are currently eight participating universities, namely City University of Hong Kong, Hong Kong Baptist University, Lingnan University, the Chinese University of Hong Kong, the Hong Kong Education University, the Hong Kong Polytechnic University, the Hong Kong University of Science and Technology and the University of Hong Kong.

 Each participating university is responsible for administering the Scheme, and prescribing its application procedure and arrangement.
 Interested students and employers may approach respective universities directly for details.